Contact Us Today (424) 372-3112

 If they determine the case is better suited for a misdemeanor filing, they will send it to the Los Angeles County City Attorney's Office, which handles all misdemeanor cases.

-If you have been charged with a wobbler offense, you should contact our law firm.
-We will review the details of your case and work with you to plan a strategy for the best possible outcome.
-With our experienced legal team on your side, there is hope for a favorable resolution.
+If you're facing a wobbler offense, reaching out to our law firm is a crucial step.
+We'll thoroughly review your case and work with you to devise a strategy for the best possible result.
+With our seasoned legal team by your side, there's a real chance for a positive resolution, giving you hope in this challenging situation.

 Our Los Angeles criminal defense lawyers, with their extensive experience and knowledge, are providing an overview below to help readers better understand wobbler crimes and the impact of penalties and sentencing.
-You can trust in our expertise to guide you through this challenging legal process.
+You can trust our expertise to guide you through this challenging legal process, providing you with a sense of reassurance and security in the face of uncertainty.

 What's the Difference Between a Misdemeanor and a Felony?

-A prosecutor's decision on how to file a case is important as the difference between a misdemeanor or felony conviction is significant.
+A prosecutor's decision on how to file a case is crucial, as the difference between a misdemeanor and a felony conviction is significant.

-A felony conviction, which could result in state prison time and the loss of certain rights, can significantly impact your future.
-It can make it difficult to secure employment, find housing, and maintain professional licenses.
-This underscores the seriousness of a wobbler case and the need for a strong defense.
+A felony conviction, which could lead to state prison time and the loss of certain rights, can significantly affect your future.
+It can make it challenging to secure employment, find housing, and maintain professional licenses.
+This highlights the gravity of a wobbler case and the necessity for a robust defense.

 A misdemeanor conviction carries a maximum sentence of up to one year in a county jail, but gun rights are not lost.

-Some crimes are also known as “wobblette,”—meaning they can be charged as either a misdemeanor or a simple infraction, which is not a criminal conviction.
-For example, California Vehicle Code Violations like an exhibition of speed or driving on a suspended driver's license.
+Some crimes are also known as “wobblette,” meaning they can be charged as either a misdemeanor or a simple infraction, which is not a criminal conviction.
+For example, California Vehicle Code violations include exhibiting excessive speed or driving with a suspended driver's license.

 Also, most misdemeanor crimes in California have a one-year statute of limitations – meaning it prohibits a prosecutor from filing charges against you after one year has passed.
 For a felony case, the statute of limitations is three years.